A Technical Overview

 Fossil does not always use all three database files.
 The web interface, for example, typically only uses the repository database.
 And the fossil settings command only opens the configuration database when the --global option is used.
 But other commands use all three databases at once.
 For example, the fossil status command will first locate the checkout database, then use the checkout database to find the repository database, then open the configuration database.
 Whenever multiple databases are used at the same time, they are all opened on the same SQLite database connection using SQLite's ATTACH command.

 The chart below provides a quick summary of how each of these database files are used by Fossil, with detailed discussion following.

 2.1 The Configuration Database

 The configuration database holds cross-repository preferences and a list of all repositories for a single user.

-The fossil setting command can be used to specify various operating parameters and preferences for Fossil repositories.
+The fossil settings command can be used to specify various operating parameters and preferences for Fossil repositories.
 Settings can apply to a single repository, or they can apply globally to all repositories for a user.
 If both a global and a repository value exists for a setting, then the repository-specific value takes precedence.
 All of the settings have reasonable defaults, and so many users will never need to change them.
 But if changes to settings are desired, the configuration database provides a way to change settings for all repositories with a single command, rather than having to change the setting individually on each repository.

 The configuration database also maintains a list of repositories.
 This list is used by the fossil all command in order to run various operations such as "sync" or "rebuild" on all repositories managed by a user.

-On unix systems, the configuration database is named ".fossil" and is located in the user's home directory.
-On windows, the configuration database is named "_fossil" (using an underscore as the first character instead of a dot) and is located in the directory specified by the LOCALAPPDATA, APPDATA, or HOMEPATH environment variables, in that order.
+On Unix systems, the configuration database is named ".fossil" and is located in the user's home directory.
+On Windows, the configuration database is named "_fossil" (using an underscore as the first character instead of a dot) and is located in the directory specified by the LOCALAPPDATA, APPDATA, or HOMEPATH environment variables, in that order.

 2.2 Repository Databases